Izardo/pands-project-2021/README.md

     <img src="/pngs/distinctHist_sepal_width.png" width="400"/> </br>
 </p>

+We can observe even more overlap in this plot than the last.
+As a result, sepal width is not also unsuitable for classifying the iris flowers.

 <p align="center">
     <img src="/pngs/distinctHist_petal_length.png" width="400"/> </br>
 </p>

+The setosa species stands out in that there is practically no overlap with the other species, which is promising for potential classification.
+The other two species have some overlap in terms of petal length, however, the overlap is relatively small.

 <p align="center">
     <img src="/pngs/distinctHist_petal_width.png" width="400"/> </br>
 </p>

+This visualisation clearly displays a distinct setosa species and minimal overlap between the versicolor and virginica, which is shown with the density curve.
+Petal width also appears promising for species classification in terms of univariate analysis.
+Seeing that there is still some overlap between the versicolor and virginica, further analysis is advantagous in this case.
+The following section focuses on bi-variate analysis to determine which feature(s) would be optimal for classifying the species.

 #### Pair plots